DecisionToolkit/dsntk-book/src/user-guide/getting-started.md

 # Getting started

-DSNTK provides a set of examples ready to play with.
+^dsntk provides a set of examples ready to play with.

 To install examples in **examples** directory, run: